Take Advantage of this Opportunity to Create Change with PCEI, By Scott Shurtleff, EcoFaith Leader (10/31/18)

 And now it looks like the date to start gathering signatures is pushed out to May 1st.
 Aarrgh. …

-INTRODUCTION POST – by Alison Wiley, EcoFaith Leader from Tabor Heights United Methodist in Portland (March 22, 2018)
+INTRODUCTION POST – Alison Wiley, EcoFaith Leader from Lincoln Street Methodist in Portland (March 22, 2018)

 I’m Alison Wiley, co-chair, along with Scott Shurtleff, of Ecofaith’s work on the Portland Clean Energy Fund (PCEF) campaign.
 I’ll be gathering signatures along with everyone else, but also coordinating our overall efforts, and helping to provide a center that holds.
 I’ll be writing blog posts about twice a week. …